fenago/deep-learning-time-series-forecasting/chapter_15/Lab13.md

 models for univariate
 time series forecasting.
 We will use themonthly airline passengerdataset as this context as it includes the complexity of both trend and seasonal elements.
-Themonthly airline passenger dataset summarizes the monthly total number of international passengers in thousands on for
+The monthly airline passenger dataset summarizes the monthly total number of international passengers in thousands on for